Manager, Advocacy (CA #1718-145)

 - Develop and offer advocacy opportunities to local market staff for all volunteers as part of an overall network set of offerings.

-- Develop and implement an effective, timely and ongoing communication strategy of information to volunteer and integrate into the overall communication plans/schedules for the market office and charter.
+- Develop and implement an effective, timely and ongoing communication strategy of information to volunteer and integrate into the overall communication plans/schedules for the market office.

 - Identify policy success stories, personal stories and potential spokespeople for communications and development teams to highlight internally and externally.

 - Provide leadership for the cultivation of productive relationships with the media in the market.